 What to do?

 Being one of the most charming waterfalls in Cao Bang, Ban Goc offers many fascinating things to do.

 Hopping on a bamboo raft and getting a closer look at Ban Gioc Waterfall is a fun and interesting experience that immerses you in nature.
 As you approach the waterfall, you’ll feel the misty spray on your face and hear the sound of gushing water.
 The lush greenery surrounding the waterfall creates a serene atmosphere that fully allows you to appreciate the area’s natural beauty.

 The entrance fee to Ban Gioc Waterfall is US $2 for adults and US $1 for children.
 In addition, if you want to experience bamboo rafting, it will cost an extra US $1 per person.
 Please note that you may get wet during the ride, so take precautions to protect your belongings, especially cameras and electronics.

 One of the highlights of a journey to Ban Gioc Waterfall is a bike tour that will allow you to discover the region’s stunning natural beauty.
 You’ll have a chance to bike along the rivers with crystal-clear blue water, weaving your way through lush rice fields and charming local villages.
 The countryside landscape dots with towering limestone hills, creating a picturesque backdrop for a wonderful adventure.

 In particular, the golden rice fields are a sight to behold.
 And you couldn’t resist stopping to take pictures of the stunning scenery.
-This is a truly immersive experience that allowed you to connect with the local culture and appreciate the natural wonders of Ban Gioc Waterfall.
+This is a truly immersive experience that allows you to connect with the local culture and appreciate the natural wonders of Ban Gioc Waterfall.
 We highly recommend a bike tour during your visit to this beautiful destination

 When is the best time to visit?